 On the Internet, a password is like the key to your house - it keeps all of your things safe, from your streaming movies to your banking information.
-Usually, a username and password gives you access to your email, financial and health information, photos and videos, social networking sites and other accounts.
+Usually, a username and password gives you access to your email, financial data and health information, photos and videos, social networking sites and other accounts.

 These accounts contain a tremendous amount of personal and financial information, so you don’t want that data falling into the wrong hands.
-According to the 2014 Identity Fraud Study by Javelin Strategy, account takeovers accounted for 28 percent of all identity fraud in 2013.
+According to the 2014 Identity Fraud Study by Javelin Strategy, account takeovers accounted for 28 percent of all identity theft in 2013.
 That's why it's important to use all the security tools at your disposal to protect your account, such as two-factor authentication.

 What About Passwords?

 Passwords aren’t the best way to secure your accounts.
 Passwords have been stolen in large-scale data breaches, placing millions of people at risk of identity, data or financial theft.
 And people don’t always follow the best practices when it comes to password security.

 Some of the most popular passwords are "password1" or "123456."And sometimes, people don't have a separate password for each account - which means if cybercriminals crack one password, they gain access to all of your online accounts.

 In fact, according to a recent Pew Research Center Study, 21% of Internet users over the age of 18 have had an online account compromised.
 And if you use the same account (for example, your email) to manage other accounts, your risk of account hijacking or identity theft is increased.

 Online services like email, social networks and banking make it especially important to secure your accounts.
 Luckily, many of these sensitive online services give you the authentication tools to protect yourself and your information online.